brandlewco/blumberg-law/content/pages/blog/what-to-know-when-your-child-is-arrested-for-a-crime-in-phoenix.md

 ---
 layout: PostLayout
-metaTitle: What to Know When Your Child Is Arrested in Phoenix
+metaTitle: 'Protecting Your Child: What to Know When Facing Juvenile Arrest in Phoenix'
 addTitleSuffix: false
 metaTags:
   - type: MetaTag